 The school climate improved significantly again this past year with more in person activities and a return to regularity of school events.
-Selected enrichment activities were expanded, including art, music, crafting, cooking, and outdoor education.
-School events were expanded with outdoor in-person school plays and events.
+Selected enrichment activities were expanded, including music, crafting, cooking, dance and outdoor education.
+School events were expanded to a full calendar of in-person school plays and events.
+A lively calendar of field trips drew parent engagement.